 - Registration may be made at any time within the life of the copyright.
 Unlike the law before 1978, when a work has been registered in unpublished form, it is not necessary to make another registration when the work becomes published.
 Although the copyright owner may register the published edition, if desired.

 The practice of sending a copy of your own work to yourself in a sealed envelope or package is often referred to as a “poor man’s copyright.”
 There is no provision in the text of international copyright law that recognises this as a reliable alternative to registration.
 Therefore, the process of placing reliance on the “poor man’s copyright” is not a viable substitute for registration.

-Register the copyrights of your songs, music and lyrics by clicking the button.
+Learn how to register the copyrights of your songs, music and lyrics

 About the information given on this web sitePlease note.
 The intention of this web site is to make available wide-ranging copyright information while offering basic copyright education to our visitors.
 Many of your questions and queries on the subject of copyright may be answered within this web site or through the recommended links and resources provided on our page.
 The information contained within this site is offered as a consideration to visitors and at no time should the information be construed as legal advice; for all legal matters, we encourage our visitors to seek the assistance of an attorney.